asdf-format/asdf/docs/asdf/using_extensions.rst

 Writing files
 *************

-When writing a object to a file, ASDF compares the object's type to the list of types handled by available converters.
+When writing a object to a file, `asdf` compares the object's type to the list of types handled by available converters.
 The first matching converter will be selected to serialize the object.
 If no such converters exist, the library will raise an error.